Prior to using OnScale for the first time, it is important to understand some fundamental information about how OnScale works:

 OnScale is a time-domain code and primarly performs transient analyis which allow a large amount of useful data to be extracted.
 Note that the transient approach yields the same outputs as the all other types of solver, NOT vice versa.

 There will always be differences between results obtained from FEA and those in experiment.
 As long as the reasons for these discrepancies are well understood then this is not problematic.

 - User error

 FEA will ALWAYS be 'too perfect' in comparison to experimental results due to faults/defects/inhomogeneities not being simulated.
-However, if these effects are known and can be quantified then they can be modelled.
+However, if these effects are known and can be quantified then they can be modeled.